 Visit Parkinson.org/Library to download our educational books.
-Select books are available in print and can be ordered online, through our Helpline, purchased to read on an e-reader through Amazon or listened to as an audiobook.
+All books are available in print and can be ordered online through our Helpline or purchased to read on an e-reader through Amazon.

 Pro Tip:

 Consider starting a Parkinson's book club as part of your support group.
 All members can read the same book and discuss it during a meeting.
 You can break up the book into sections or focus on chapters that are of special interest to get into a detailed discussion.
 For many topics, this can also help reduce stigma about some lesser talked about Parkinson's symptoms.